gguillotte/puppet-docs/source/puppet/4.9/hiera_config_yaml_3.md

 Hiera's config file is called hiera.yaml.
 It configures the [hierarchy][] for a given [layer][layers] of data.

-This version of Puppet supports three formats for hiera.yaml --- you can use any of them, although [v4][] and v3 are deprecated.
+This version of Puppet supports three formats for hiera.yaml --- you can use any of them, although **[v4][] and v3 are deprecated**.
 This page is about version 3, the legacy version.

 Format | Allowed in                    | Description
 -------|-------------------------------|------------